The Menu Order System

 Step 2: Your Employees check the feature for pending orders

-Once they see an order that hasn’t been worked on they tap the “Received” button which will send a notification to the Customer letting them know that their order has been received:
+Once they see an order that hasn’t been worked on, they can tap the “Received” button, which will send a notification to the Customer letting them know that their order has been received:

 What are some Pro Tips you should know to help take your app to the next level?

-Pro Tip 1: Think about other features in our system that can compliment the Menu Order System
+Pro Tip 1: Think about other features in our system that can complement the Menu Order System

-We’ve worked hard to design a system where there’s many features that can work together.
-Some features that you may consider using with the Menu Order System are the Loyalty Feature which allows you to bring a rewards system into your app and the Coupon Feature which allows you to offer coupons for in-store purchases.
+We’ve worked hard to design a system where there are many features that can work together.
+Some features that you may consider using with the Menu Order System are the Loyalty Feature, which allows you to bring a rewards system into your app, and the Coupon Feature, which allows you to offer coupons for in-store purchases.
 Both of these features can help incentivize repeat visits to your business.

 Pro Tip 2: You can hide products when they’re out of season or out of stock

-By default all of your products are displayed in the feature but if you ever want to hide specific Products or an entire Category or Subcategory just uncheck the “Enable” check box next to it:
+By default, all of your products are displayed in the feature.
+If you ever want to hide specific Products or an entire Category or Subcategory, just uncheck the “Enable” check box next to it: